 MANDATORY FACE COVERINGS

 The wearing of face coverings on public transport and in shops across the UK has been made mandatory and you could be fined if you do not comply.
-If you are travelling outside the UK please check what the latest restrictions are in the country you are travelling to though our advice in these ever- changing times is…
+If you are travelling outside the UK please check what the latest restrictions are in the country you are travelling to are, though our advice in these ever- changing times is … Be Prepared

 Please make sure you have at least two face-coverings with you for travel.
 It is expected that PPE will be supplied on board however you should always be prepared with your own.
-Please remember that a face-covering does not replace regular hand washing, or the use of hand sanitiser – these measures remain to be the best way to protect yourself, and your colleagues, from the virus.
+Please remember that a face-covering does not replace regular hand washing, or the use of hand sanitiser – these measures remain to be the best way to protect yourself, your colleagues, and the general public from the virus.